 If you need help or have questions about how to sign up, we are happy to help!
 Call us at (707) 565-8575 or email us at WildfireAdapted@sonoma-county.org.

-The Pre-Application Interest Survey lets us know that you are interested in the Rebate Program and what projects you may want to pursue.
+The Rebate Interest Survey is currently available to be submitted by anyone in the SoCo Adapts Program Areas that wishes to participate in Phase 2 (The Rebate Program) of the grant.
+Please complete the survey as soon as possible.
+The Rebate Interest Survey indicates you are interested in the financial incentives and what projects you may want to pursue.
 This critical survey will help us secure funding from FEMA for the Rebate Program (during Phase 2).
-Make sure to sign up for email updates to stay up-to-date and to receive the Pre-Application Interest Survey.
+Make sure to sign up for email updates to stay up-to-date and to receive the Rebate Interest Survey.